dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
- yeah
+ yes
-because I guess I guess we did a nice kind of gone through the whole thing we did some some about the past then we started talking about some stuff with the current but I guess now we can transition into
+because I guess we did a nice
+kind of gone through the whole thing we did some about the past then we started talking about some stuff with the current but I guess now we can transition into